WhelWomen's Health Evidence Lab

 Shared biology

 The six conditions converge on the same handful of systems: estrogen signaling, chronic inflammation, metabolic regulation, and pain processing.
-That biological overlap is what makes cross-condition reasoning valid: a signal in one condition can be informative about the others.
+That biological overlap is what makes cross-condition reasoning valid, because a signal in one condition can be informative about the others.

 02